guruswarupa/muzio/README.md

 # Muzio - Music Player Application (ALPHA)

-Muzio is a simple music player application developed using GTK and C. It allows users to download songs from URLs (YouTube) and play them in a circular queue.
+Muzio is a simple music player application developed using GTK and C. It allows users to download songs from URLs (YouTube) and play them in a circular doubly linked list.
 The application is designed to be straightforward and user-friendly.

 ## Features

 - **Download Songs**: Users can input a song URL, and the application will download the song in MP3 format using `yt-dlp`.
 - **Play Songs**: The application plays songs from a shuffled queue of downloaded songs.
-- **Circular Queue**: Songs are managed using a circular queue, ensuring efficient memory usage and quick access to song playback.
+- **Circular Doubly Linked List**: Songs are managed using a circular doubly linked list, ensuring efficient memory usage and quick access to song playback.
 - **Multithreading**: The application downloads songs in a separate thread, allowing the user interface to remain responsive.

 ## Dependencies